zhaoyunED/leetBook/TwoPointer/MinimumSizeSubarraySum.md

+#MinimumSizeSubArrayLen
-Given an array of n positive integers and a positive integer s, find the minimal length of a subarray of which the sum ≥ s.
+Given an array of n positive integers and a positive integer s, find the minimal length of a subarray of which the sum 隆脻 s.
 If there isn't one, return 0 instead.

 For example, given the array [2,3,1,2,4,3] and s = 7, the subarray [4,3] has the minimal length under the problem constraint.